palpriya830/Python/README.md

  Diffirence between Error and Exception
 If error occures, then program wont execute further.
-Occures when some internal events occures  which changes the normal flow of the program, In this case we can give try and except massage
+Occures when some internal events occures  which changes the normal flow of the program, In this case we can give massage by uring  try and except